Engelbert Humperdinck (singer): Personal life

-Lifelong Catholics, Humperdinck and Patricia Healey wed in 1964; the two first met at the Palais de Danse, a nightclub in Leicester.
-They had four children — Scott, Jason, Louise and Bradley — and the family lived between homes in the UK and Southern California.
+Lifelong Catholics Humperdinck and Patricia Healey wed in 1964; the two first met at the Palais de Danse, a nightclub in Leicester.
+They had four children, and the family lived between homes in the UK and the US.

 Humperdinck's wife once said that she could paper their bedroom with all of the paternity lawsuits filed against her husband.
 He was successfully sued for paternity by two women during the 1970s and 1980s.
+In 1988, Humperdinck filed a libel suit against the National Enquirer.
+The origin of the libelous statements was said to be Kathy Jetter, the mother of one of Humperdinck's illegitimate children, and were made in an affidavit filed by Jetter in New York Family Court in an effort to increase child support payments from Humperdinck.
+Jetter lost the action.
+Jetter had successfully brought a paternity suit against Humperdinck following the birth of her daughter Jennifer in 1977.

 In 2017, the singer revealed that Patricia had been suffering from Alzheimer's disease for 10 years.
-She died in Los Angeles on 5 February 2021 after contracting COVID-19.
+She died in Los Angeles on 5 February 2021.
 Humperdinck later described how the family had prayed with her and blessed her with water from Lourdes before she "slipped softly away".

-Humperdinck retains firm ties with Leicestershire, where he spent much of his youth, and is a keen fan of Leicester City F.C.
+Humperdinck retains ties with Leicestershire, where he spent much of his youth, and is a fan of Leicester City F.C.
 In August 2005, he auctioned one of his Harley-Davidson motorbikes on eBay to raise money for the County Air Ambulance in Leicestershire.
 In 2006, the University of Leicester awarded Humperdinck an Honorary Doctorate of Music.
 On 25 February 2009, Leicester City Council announced that Humperdinck would be given the Honorary Freedom of Leicester alongside author Sue Townsend and former professional footballer Alan Birchenall.
 In 2010, Humperdinck was one of the first nine people to be honoured with a plaque on the Leicester Walk of Fame.

-He has also been active in real-estate investments in Hawaii, Mexico, and the mainland United States.
-In the latter half of the 1970s, the singer bought the Pink Palace in Los Angeles, previously the home of Jayne Mansfield; in 2002, he sold the mansion to developers.
+Humperdinck has also been active in real-estate investments in Mexico and the US.
+In the latter half of the 1970s, the singer bought the Pink Palace in Los Angeles, previously the home of Jayne Mansfield; in 2002, he sold it to developers.
 During the 1980s, Humperdinck bought a hotel property in La Paz, Mexico, and renamed it La Posada de Engelbert.
-The hotel flourished for a time, acquiring a reputation as an off-the-beaten-path gem.
-In later years, however, his ownership of the property was successfully challenged.
 The hotel was demolished in 2012, and replaced by the Posada Hotel Beach Club.

 Humperdinck was appointed Member of the Order of the British Empire (MBE) in the 2021 Birthday Honours for services to music.